Do you need a license to be a general contractor in New Mexico?

 There is also a $30 fee for your contractor license application.

 Your general contractor license is effective for three years.
-It expires on the last day of the month in which it was issued.
+It expires on the last day of the month it was issued.

 New Mexico will send you the forms needed to renew your license.
 You’ll need to submit: